kellan/laughingmeme/_posts/asides/2005-02-11-saving-the-whales-is-a-cover-for-a-global-conspiracy-of-embittered-ex-trots-plotting-the-downfall-of-the-us.md

 ---
 id: 2815
-title: '&#8220;Saving the whales&#8221; is a cover for a global conspiracy of embittered ex-Trots plotting the downfall of the US?'
+title: '"Saving the whales" is a cover for a global conspiracy of embittered ex-Trots plotting the downfall of the US?'
 date: '2005-02-11T14:56:17+00:00'
 author: Kellan
 layout: post